hershyz/dotfiles/README.md

-# dotfiles

 Currently just my nvim config.
-Definitely not a template/distro, meant to feel as Mac-native as possible.
+Definitely not a template, meant to feel as Mac-native as possible.
-Additional notes/non-nvim configs at the bottom of `init.lua`.
+Additional notes/non-nvim (iterm2) configs at the bottom of `init.lua`.

 #### TODO (in rough order of importance):
 - [X] Native-like buffer selection funcionality